beego/beedoc/en-US/advantage/docs.md

 			beego.BConfig.WebConfig.StaticDir["/swagger"] = "swagger"
 		}
 		```
-		And then visit `swagger` document from API project's URL and port.
+		And then visit `/swagger` in your project.

 	2. Make API support CORS
 		```go